vtex-apps/store-icons/README.md

 ## Testing

-To test your code you should run on your workspace:
+To test your code, you should run on your workspace:

 ```sh
 vtex link